Gonzo Pro Tips & Roadmap Video Watch It

 Furthermore, don’t we want to encourage service teams to instrument more liberally, whether that be for metrics, logs or traces?
 You can’t manage what you don’t measure right?

 So what if we let service teams instrument their code freely, and we could control the telemetry being sent at runtime?
 Turns out we can.
-One of the processors available for the OTel collector is the “Filter Processor” – that allows you to specify policies to drop/filter various types of telemetry.
+One of the processors available for the OTel collector (and OTel collector contrib) is the “Filter Processor” – that allows you to specify policies to drop/filter various types of telemetry.
 This processor draws on “OTTL” or “OpenTelemetry Transformation Language,” providing a lot of flexibility in identifying the telemetry we want to filter.
 For example, in our scenario above – maybe we want to focus our custom metric on our top/paying customer tier – for example all user_ids that start with “1”.
 We can configure a processor in our collector like:

 filter: